Key information

 You will take the following modules in Philosophy:

-• In every aspect of our lives we are inundated by information and misinformation, claims and counter-claims: some people tell us we should believe this; others that we should believe that.
-Decisions have to be made; possible evidence has to be sifted; reasons have to be given; arguments have to be propounded; risks evaluated.
-All this requires the ability to reason critically: to distinguish between bad arguments and good ones, supporting evidence from mere distraction.
+On this module you’ll learn to reason critically: to distinguish between bad arguments and good ones, supporting evidence from mere distraction.
 Everybody has the basic ability to do this, but it is not always as developed we need it to be: and in this complex world being able to present your point forcefully and rationally is vitally important.
-The aim of this module is to help you develop the skills required to get the most out of their degree and beyond.
+The aim of this module is to help you develop the skills required to get the most out of your degree.

 Year 2

-• The module looks at key texts by Immanuel Kant which are the foundation of Modern European Philosophy.
+In this module you’ll look at key texts by Immanuel Kant, which are the foundation of Modern European Philosophy.
 These texts raise questions concerning the status of human knowledge and the nature and justification of human action that have concerned philosophers ever since.
-The module considers Kant's Critique of Pure Reason.
-The core theme of the module is how philosophy responds to the situation in which it can no longer rely on theological support for its claims about truth and morality.
-This raises questions about the nature of the human subject that are evident in the conjunction of the massive success of the modern natural sciences with an abiding worry as to whether sceptical objections to establishing true knowledge can be overcome.
-Kant sees these issues in terms of 'transcendental philosophy' establishing the limits of knowledge by seeing what the necessary conditions of knowledge are.
+The module considers Kant's Critique of Pure Reason and the core theme is how philosophy responds to the situation in which it can no longer rely on theological support for its claims about truth and morality.
+The questions raised by the module recur in most of the main Philosophy courses studied from the second year onwards.

 Year 3